joshuar/go-hass-agent/README.md

 - `--volume /run/user/1000/bus:/run/user/1000/bus:ro`
   - Enables sensors that are gathered via D-Bus.
 Adjust `1000` to the uid of your user.
+- `--cap-add SYS_ADMIN --cap-add SYS_RAWIO --cap-add MKNOD`
+  - Assigns capabilities to allow fetching some sensor data (see [sensor list](#-sensors) for which sensors require what capabilities).
 - `--device /dev/video0:/dev/video0`
   - Allows webcam control (when configured with MQTT).